hyperledger/besu-docs/docs/Concepts/Privacy/Private-Transactions.md

 1. Submit a private transaction with a [nonce value](#private-transaction-nonce).
 1. The private transaction is distributed to all participants in the privacy group.
-1. The PMT is created and submitted to the transaction pool with a nonce of `0` if using one time accounts.
+1. The PMT is created and submitted to the transaction pool with a nonce of `0` if using one-time accounts.
    If using a specific account with [`--privacy-marker-transaction-signing-key-file`](../../Reference/CLI/CLI-Syntax.md#privacy-marker-transaction-signing-key-file), the public nonce for that account is obtained and used for the PMT.
 1. The PMT is mined and included in the block.